hanshuebner/netzhansa/content/post/zimodem-escape-fix.md

 intended function, they'd be interpreted as if I had pressed the Escape key followed by some other characters.

-To understand what's going on, it helps to know that what an ANSI terminal sends when the arrow or function keys are pressed.
+To understand what's going on, it helps to know what an ANSI terminal sends when the arrow or function keys are pressed.
 Each of these keys sends a specific sequence of multiple characters, starting with what in ANSI parlor is called the "Control Sequence Introducer" (CSI): The Escape control followed by the `[` character.
 For the arrow keys, the CSI is followed by `A`, `B`, `C` or `D` for the actual direction.

 In many systems, the Escape key alone has some specific function, and it is unfortunate that Escape is also used as part of the CSI: In